'This sentence aims to provide justice for the victims whose privacy and personal space were violated'

-Man who spied on people as they undressed at Skegness resort is jailed
+Man who spied on people as they undressed at Butlin's in Skegness is jailed

-Mark Simpson, formerly of Bellshill Close, Hadrian Park in Wallsend, appeared at Newcastle Crown Court for sentencing today (Monday, October 20).
+Mark Simpson, formerly of Bellshill Close, Hadrian Park in Wallsend, appeared at Newcastle Crown Court for sentencing on Monday, October 20.

-Two of those charges relate to voyeurism – 34 individual incidents in total.

-Police said 30 took place within the changing rooms at Butlins Skegness, as well as four incidents at a separate location.
+Police said 30 incidents took place within the changing rooms at Butlins in Skegness, as well as four incidents at a separate location.

 Simpson recorded footage and took photos of his victims as they got changed – but came unstuck on 15 April 2023 after a man reported his wife had been spied on by him, police said.